lockedata/gitMergeConflictDemo/README.md

 # gitMergeConflictDemo
-Just a wee demo of creating and fixing merge conflicts
+Just a small demo of creating and fixing merge conflicts